apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

   speed itself, in Karnok's Wall.
 Speeding up the skelevator itself causes dialogue skips during the story, and you only actually need to ride it the once anyway, since there's a fast travel at the top.
+* It's tempting to speed up Blue Hat Guy, but there's an eventual objective to catch him, which would be made more difficult if he's faster.

 Known Bugs / TODO
 =================